metosin/reitit/doc/performance.md

 Based on the [perf tests](https://github.com/metosin/reitit/tree/master/perf-test/clj/reitit/perf/bide_perf_test.clj), the first (static path) lookup is 300-500x faster and the second (wildcard path) lookup is 4-24x faster that the other tested routing libs (Ataraxy, Bidi, Compojure and Pedestal).

 But, the example is too simple for any real benchmark.
 Also, some of the libraries always match on the `:request-method` too and by doing so, do more work than just match by path.
+Compojure does most work also by invoking the handler.

 So, we need to test something more realistic.